rocket111185/notebook-linux/README.md

 1. one
 2. six
 ```
-To edit the line, use -e:
+To edit the note, use -e:
 ```bash
 $ notebook
 1. Some note